MESAHub/mesa-website/06-howto.markdown

 ## Instruct MESA to use your routine

-There are two things that you must to in order to have MESA execute your other\_\\\* routine.
+There are two things that you must do in order to have MESA execute your other\_\\\* routine.
 Failure to do both of these is the most common problem people encounter when using the other\_\\\* hooks.